We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Theater: Theater is a performance course.
 The primary goal of this class is to instill in each student an interest in the theater arts.
 Students will participate in a wide variety of theater games and exercises designed to awaken their minds and imaginations to the experience of theater.
 There will be an emphasis on developing communication skills through improvisation, puppetry, monologues and scene work.
 The history of theater will be discussed along with various acting techniques involving memory, articulation, projection, character creation, physicality and motivation.
 The class will include an end-of-semester production that requires occasional after-school rehearsals.
 Students who wish to take this class need to express creativity, exemplify organization, be self-motivated, and show a great deal of responsibility.
 This is a semester course.

 Yearbook: The main purpose and goal of Yearbook class is to develop and produce a high-quality yearbook highlighting the greatest moments and events throughout the year.
-Students will learn and practice skills for generating ideas, developing content, reporting, page layout and design, typography, and photography.
+Students will learn the skills for generating ideas and developing content.
+They will also practice reporting, typography, photography, and page design.
 Being a member of the yearbook staff requires a great deal of responsibility and interpersonal communication.
 Students are expected to follow all school rules and policies at all times, inside and outside of the classroom.
-Interested students need to complete an application to be considered for this year-long course.
+This year-long course.
+Interested students must complete an application within two weeks of requesting to be considered.
+CLICK HERE TO APPLY

 Zoology: Animals, animals and nothing but animals!
 If you’ve always had an interest in the Animal Kingdom, this is the elective for you.
-We will first discuss the classification of all living organisms and then dive headfirst into the majesty that is the Animal Kingdom.
-You will learn about the most primitive animals all the way to modern humans (you!).
-Get ready to be hands-on.
+Students will first discuss the classification of all living organisms and then dive headfirst into the majesty that is the Animal Kingdom.
+Students will learn about the most primitive animals all the way to modern humans (you!).
+Get ready to be hands-on!
 This is a project-based elective that will have many dissections through the duration of the course.
 This is a semester course.

 While we base our educational philosophy on the best traditions of the Catholic faith, we believe in including students from throughout our community, from all faiths and backgrounds.